Full-Form of IMF (International Monetary Fund)

 The financial aid and financial restructuring policies not only help the countries I need that are provided with financial assistance, but it also helps the entire global economy.
 The prime reason such a loan is given is to maintain the balance of the global economy.

-- Policy advisory to governments and central financial bodies based on the analyses of economic trends and cross country trade.
+- Policy advisory to governments and central financial bodies based on economic trends and cross country trade analyses.

 - Research, statistical forecasting, and analyses on the tracking of global and regional economies and markets